Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 102. What is positive pressure?

-Pressure that is greater than atmospheric pressure
+Positive pressure is pressure that is greater than atmospheric pressure.

 103. What is negative pressure?

-Pressure that is lower than atmospheric pressure
+Negative pressure is pressure that is lower than atmospheric pressure.

 104. What are the three important pressure gradients involved in ventilation?